skeeto/skeeto.github.com/_posts/2017-11-03-Render-Multimedia-in-Pure-C.markdown

 standalone program can create multimedia.

 Here's the demonstration video I'll be going through in this article.
-It animates and visualizes various in-place sorting algorithms.
+It animates and visualizes various in-place sorting algorithms ([see also][libc]).
 The elements are rendered as colored dots, ordered by hue, with red at 12 o'clock.
 A dot's distance from the center is proportional to its corresponding element's distance from its correct position.
 Each dot emits a sinusoidal tone with a unique frequency when it swaps places in a particular frame.

 [![](/img/sort-circle/video.png)][video]